ZM-Zhou/SMDE-Pytorch/README.md

 # Self-supervised Monocular Depth Estimation with Pytorch
 The repository is to build a fair environment where the Self-supervised Monocular Depth Estimation (SMDE) methods could be evaluated and developed.
+## Welcome to V2.0
+In V2.0, you can compute the FLOPs (supported by thop) and infrerence speeds simply.
+We also supports more flexible traning configs such as dividing one training iteration in multiple steps and setting different loss fuctions for different parameters (e.g. used in TiO-Depth).
+We have tried our best to update all the methods in V1.0 to V2.0 and we holp it would be helpful.
+BTW, our new method TiO-Depth was accpted to ICCV 2023 !! and it was incloud in this repo.

 ## About SMDE-Pytorch
 We build this repository with Pytorch for evaluating and developing the Self-supervised Monocular Depth Estimation (SMDE) methods.
 The main targets of the SMDE-Pytorch are:
 * Predict depths with typical SMDE methods (with their pretrained models) with simple commands.
-* Evaluate the performances of the SMDE methods more fairly.
+* Evaluate the performances (including the FLOPs and speed) of the SMDE methods more fairly.
-* Train and modify the existing SMDE methods simply (coming soon).
+* Train and modify the existing SMDE methods simply.
-* Develop your methods quickly with the modular network parts (coming soon).
+* Develop your methods quickly with the modular network parts.

-If you have any questions or suggestions, please make an issue or contact us by `zhouzhengming2020@ia.ac.cn`.
+If you have any questions or suggestions, please make an issue or contact us by `zm_zhou1998@163.com` (Maybe I couldn't reply soon due to work.).
 If you like the work and click the **Star**, we will be happy~

 ## Setup
 We built and tested the repository with Ubuntu 18.04, CUDA 11.0, Python 3.7.9, and Pytorch 1.7.0.
 For using this repository, we recommend creating a virtual environment by [Anaconda](https://www.anaconda.com/products/individual).
 Please open a terminal in the root of the repository folder for running the following commands and scripts.